shapediver/GeometryBackendSdkPhp/README.md

 ### Composer

-To install the bindings via [Composer](https://getcomposer.org/), add the following to your `composer.json`:
+To install a respective version of the bindings (in the example below the version is `1.0.0`) via [Composer](https://getcomposer.org/), add the following to your `composer.json`:

 ```json
 {